 Here are some fat owls I made earlier!

-Subscribe to my newsletter for a monthly free pattern and visit my crafty tutorial archive for lots more free projects.
+Subscribe to my newsletter for creative updates and visit my crafty tutorial archive for lots of free projects.

 Visit my shop to buy my printable PDF sewing patterns: